-Who is eligible to file for a harassment restraining order?
-Can a minor file?
+Who is eligible for a victim protective order?

-What are the steps for getting a harassment restraining order?
+What are the steps involved for getting a victim protective order?